-- 1. Ensure that student absences are communicated to the school by calling 403-553-4411 or emailing FPWalshe school at s-fpwalshe@lrsd.ab.ca Check and track your student's attendance using the Power School online attendance viewer. - 2.
+- 1. Ensure that student absences are communicated to the school by calling 403-553-4411 or emailing FPWalshe school at s-fpwalshe@lrsd.ab.ca. - 2.
 Assist the student and teacher in ensuring missed outcomes are covered.

 Student Discipline Procedures